Phalcode/gamevault-docs/docs/advanced-usage/api-usage.md

 ## API Documentation

-Once you have registered your account, you can check out the API documentation at `example.com/api/docs`.
+You can check out the API documentation at `example.com/api/docs` after making sure the server environment variable `SERVER_API_DOCS_ENABLED` is set to `true`.

 The API documentation provides a complete guide on how to use the API, including authentication, endpoints, and parameters.

-You can also download the OpenAPI Specification using `example.com/api/docs-json` or `example.com/api/docs-yaml`.
+You can also download the OpenAPI Specification in different formats using `example.com/api/docs-json` or `example.com/api/docs-yaml`.
 This is useful for importing the Calls into a tool like Postman or generate the client code using the openapi-generator.

 ## API Endpoints

 Some of the available API endpoints include:

+- **/admin API**: APIs for administration of your gamevault server
+- **/health API**: APIs for health monitoring
-- **Games API**: APIs for searching and downloading games
+- **/games API**: APIs for searching and downloading games
-- **Progress API**: APIs for tracking and managing user progress for games
+- **/progresses API**: APIs for tracking and managing user progress for games
+- **/files API**: API for reindexing the game files
-- **Tags API**: API for retrieving a list of tags
+- **/tags API**: API for retrieving a list of tags
-- **Genres API**: API for retrieving a list of genres
+- **/genres API**: API for retrieving a list of genres
-- **User API**: APIs for managing user profiles and authentication
+- **/users API**: APIs for managing user profiles and authentication
-- **Utility API**: Miscellaneous APIs for manual indexing, caching, and updating
-- **Rawg API**: APIs for interacting with the Rawg game database
+- **/rawg API**: APIs for interacting with the Rawg game database
-- **Images API**: API for retrieving images by UUID.
+- **/images API**: API for retrieving images by UUID.

 ## Authentication